Goldinteractive/gold-features/packages/reveal-trigger/docs/base.md

 }
 ```

+Note that the callback will be executed upon each detected visibility change (depending on the threshold) - so it might get triggered quite often.
+It is therefore necessary to keep performance in mind while implementing a custom strategy.
+E.g. store node references to reduce DOM interactions - or cache values to prevent layout thrashing.

-This features does not load the `intersection-observer` polyfill.
+> This features does not load the `intersection-observer` polyfill.
 If this is required (for IE11 & Safari), you must do so yourself.

 Inspect Sources: